Oracle Training Oracle Support Development Oracle Apps

 If you've ever had to port a Microsoft SQL Server or Access database over to Oracle, you've probably come across the different way joins are put together for these databases.
 For example, you might come across a query looking like this;

-SELECT pub_name, title
+SELECT pub_name, titles

 FROM publishers